The best things to do in Port Stephens, a diverse and charming area of NSW, Australia.

 Just south of Port Stephens lies the Stockton Sand Dunes.
 Part of the Worimi Conservation Lands, this 32-km stretch of sand between Port Stephens and Newcastle is full of fun activities.

-Sandboarding is one of the most popular ways to enjoy the dunes.
+Sandboarding is one of the most popular ways to enjoy the Port Stephens sand dunes.
 I recommend booking a guided tour, as you’ll need a 4×4 Vehicle and the right equipment.

 4. Watch the Sunset in Nelson Bay

-Nelson Bay is the largest town in Port Stephens.
+Nelson Bay is the largest town in the Port Stephens area.
 If you’re looking for accommodation in Port Stephens, most of the options are here!
 (We stayed at the Port Stephens Motel, which was great and only cost around $100 per night).

 The pleasant harbor of Nelson Bay is a lovely spot to watch the sunset in Port Stephens.